 It’s illegal in for parents to give their children under 18 even a sip of alcohol.
 Thus, they’re unable to teach them drinking in moderation.

 Boating while intoxicated “includes using water skis, wakeboard, kneeboards, or similar devices” is illegal.

 It’s illegal to use the word “saloon” in a bar’s name.
 After Michael O’Neil opened O’Neil’s Saloon, the state liquor authority said he was breaking the law.
 So he complied by changing the “S” into a “B.” Thus changing it to O’Neil’s Baloon.

 People can get a DWI by driving under the influence on a horse.

 At the age of 18, adults can become bartenders in the state.
 However, they may not buy any alcohol until they are at least 21.

-Discounting alcoholic beverage prices is illegal in the state.
-Therefore, happy hours are illegal.
+Discounting alcohol prices is illegal in the state.
+So happy hours are illegal.